 - Digital marketing is likely to surpass $12 billion by 2024.

 - 60% of Canadian businesses had a content marketing strategy in 2019.

 How is money spent on marketing in Canada divided?

-According to News Media Canada, the value of advertising on the internet in 2020 was $9.624 million, which represented 65% of the total.
-TV came next with an 18% of the share worth $2.701 million.
+According to News Media Canada, the value of advertising on the Internet in 2020 was $9.624 million, which represented 65% of the total.
+TV came next with 18% of the share worth $2.701 million.

 Radio and newspaper advertising values were $1.070 million and $941 million, representing 7% and 6% of the total.
-Out-of-home advertising, including any advertising outside home such as billboards and posters counted for 3% with $412 million.
+Out-of-home advertising, including any advertising outside the home such as billboards and posters, counted for 3% with $412 million.
 Magazine advertising only had 1% of the total share worth $78 million.